wadealexc/local-llm/README.md

 Goal is to make `client` a Dockerfile and distribute a tiny shell script that pulls the latest docker image and then runs it.
 Roomies just have to install docker, download the script, and they're good to go.

-### Client

-A CLI application that talks to the server

 ### TODOs

 TODO: